SachinSaligram/alexa-scrum-bot/REPORT.md

 * Scrumster schedules a meeting for team by taking the "date" as input.
 * Scrumster checks all users' calendars and picks up the first free 30-minute slot to book a team meeting.

-For example - *"Ask Scrumster to schedule meeting tomorrow"*
+For example - *"Ask Scrumster to schedule a meeting tomorrow"*

 __Before Action__